 The lung cancer group is also developing a study to help increase the accuracy of LDCT.
 The study will incorporate the addition of a blood test currently available and also further genetic analysis to enhance the diagnostic precision of LDCT.

 Lung Cancer Site Team's mission: "To provide exceptional clinical care with the latest advances in medical therapy and multidisciplinary approach; to advance the care of lung cancer patients through integration of clinical and basic science translational research; to educate the community by increasing awareness and knowledge of early detection and prevention; to accomplish these aspirations with the patient's well-being as the core of our mission by way of empathy and efficiency."

-Learn more about lung cancer by clicking here.
+Learn more about lung cancer on the KU Cancer Center site by clicking here.

 There are many clinical trials at the University of Kansas Cancer Center.
 Please select the links below to learn more.

 Turning Point: Support for serious or chronic physical illness in the KC area

 Gilda's Club: Support for all cancers and stages